Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/shiori-c2d5.md

 [The scripts](#embed:https://www.youtube.com/live/98bQ3awzWLM?si=GlbL7dJkjV0wglfU&t=9223)

-"I'm just doing my job, and being a dirty, horrible self-inserter like him."

-"I'm fighting for my duty, because I am Shiori Nyavella."
+> I'm just doing my job, and being a dirty, horrible self-inserter like him.
+I'm fighting for my duty, because I am Shiori Nyavella.

 Not for the world.
 Not for the people.
 Not even for herself.
 But for her _role_.
 A role she never clearly explained.
 A role she seemed to fully _know_, even if no one else did.